MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/set-aspect-ratio-portrait-landscape.md

 2. In the **Orientation** list, click or tap **Portrait** or **Landscape**.

 3. (Tablet apps only) Under **Aspect ratio**, click or tap the ratio that matches the target device for this app.
+You can also choose **Custom** to set your own size.
+The width must be between 50 - 3840 and the height must be between 50 - 2160.

     ![Change the aspect ratio of a tablet app](./media/set-aspect-ratio-portrait-landscape/aspect-tablet.png)